zsteinkamp/steinkamp.us/pages/posts/2021-05-22-computer-history.md

 Again, my mom's memory is clear:

-> I remember being totally surprised when the Vic-20 was returned as a Commodore 64.
+> I remember being totally surprised when the VIC-20 was returned as a Commodore 64.
 I called Commodore to ask what they'd like us to do, since we had gotten a different computer than the one we'd sent in.
 They said, "It isn't worth it for us to send back a Vic-20.
 We always replace them with a Commodore 64 now.
 Enjoy it!"

+## 1983 Commodore 64

 Along with its increased memory and 40 column text, the C64 had some impressive graphics capabilities called "sprites" and a legendary sound chip that basically made it into a 4 voice synthesizer.
 Fun fact: there are some actual synthesizers sold in the 2000s that used this sound chip.